robertshoop/_configs/_windows_terminal/README.md

 # Windows Terminal configuration scripts

-Below are a series of JSON scripts I created for myself to use with Windows Terminal.
+Below are a series of JSON files I created for myself to use with Windows Terminal.